PombertLab/MMH/README.md

 ```

 ## Example
-We can create an environment variable for ease of use, let's call it MMH:
+For ease of use, we can create an environment variable, let's call it MMH:
 ```Bash
 cd MMH/    ## Replace MMH/ by its installation location export MMH=$(pwd)